Reading Time: 2 minutes

 Responding to an approaching thunderstorm

 - Get off or away from exposed locations such as a ridge, open slope or coast (lightning, wind).
+A motor vehicle or a building can be a good refuge, if it can be reached in time.

 - Get out of a gorge or narrow river valley.
 A gorge with limited escape options is a particularly dangerous place to be if thunderstorms are about.
 Violent flash flooding can develop rapidly.